django/deps/draft/XXXX-dissolve-core.rst

 other Technical Board members and the DSF Board that they did not possess the appropriate qualifications for the Technical Board, or they become disqualified due to actions taken by the Code of Conduct committee of the Django Software Foundation.
+In the event that a vote is held to determine whether a person did not possess the relevant qualifications, that person shall bbe barred from taking pert in the vote in both the Technical Board and, if that person is also a member of the DSF Board, the Technical Board shall not consider that person's vote in the DSF Board for purposes of determining unanimity.

 Motivation
 ==========

 The state of Django core is, at best, stagnant.
-New members are added at a very slow rate, and most existing members rarely if ever make use of their ability to push code to Django.
+New members are added at a very slow rate, and most people who have been members now rarely if ever make use of their ability to push code to Django.
 Furthermore, the current state of Django's codebase seems not to be amenable to ongoing recruitment of new members to Django core; several people have expressed the opinion (or variations on it) that most of the types of issues traditionally used as an entry route to core are now resolved, and it's unclear what the path to core membership would look like